Canardoux/flutter_sound/README.md

 trackPlayer = TrackPlayer();
 ```

 You call `startPlayerFromTrack` to play a sound.
-This function takes in 1 required argument and 3 optional arguments:
+This function takes in 1 required argument and 4 optional arguments:

 - a `Track`, which is the track that the player is going to play;
-- `whenFinished:()` : A call back function for specifying what to do when the song is finished
+- `onFinished:()` : A call back function for specifying what to do when the song is finished
+- `onPaused: (boolean)` : A call back function for specifying what to do when the user press the `pause/resume` button on the lock screen.
 - `onSkipBackward:()`, A call back function for specifying what to do when the user press the skip-backward button on the lock screen
 - `onSkipForward:()`, A call back function for specifying what to do when the user press the skip-forward button on the lock screen

+If `onSkipBackward:()` is not specified then the button is not shown on the lock screen.
+If `onSkipForward:()` is not specified, then the  button is not shown on the lock screen.
+If `onPaused: (boolean)` is not specified, then flutter_sound will handle itself the pause/resume function.
+There is actually no way to hide the pause button on the lock screen.

+If `onPaused: (boolean)` is specified, then flutter_sound will not handle itself the pause/resume function and it will be the App responsability to handle correctly this function.
+The boolean argument is `true` if the playback is playing (and probably must me paused).
+The boolean argument is `false` if the playback is in 'pause' state (and probably must be resumed).

 ```dart
 path = await trackPlayer.startPlayerFromTrack